 - The NHS

-- External software companies for invoicing and accounting purposes
+- External software providers for invoicing, accounting and nursery management purposes

 - Promotional material

 Storal Learning will not share your personal information with any third parties without your consent, unless the law allows us to do so.
 The law permits us to share information with third parties where it is a legal requirement to do so, where it is necessary to administer any contract with you or where we have another legitimate interest in doing so.

 Our third party service providers change from time to time and we can let you have details of parties who are processing your data at any given time upon request.
 All our third-party service providers are required to take appropriate security measures to protect your personal information in line with our policies.
 We do not allow our third-party service providers to use your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes and in accordance with our instructions.

 We may transfer your personal information outside the EEA.
 If we do, we will ensure there are appropriate measures in place to provide a similar degree of protection for your personal information as that required in the EEA.
 This can be done in a number of different ways, for instance: